scharantej/dataplex-oda/02-lab-guide/04-register-assets-into-zones.md

 #### 2.1.2.
 Register the assets

 To register the data assets, we will merely register the buckets and the data assets will automatically get discovered and entities registered.
+We will review entities created in the next lab module.

 ```
 gcloud dataplex assets create misc-datasets \